Avicted/skogsnet_v2/README.md

 # Skogsnet v2

 Skogsnet v2 is a Go application for reading temperature and humidity measurements from a serial device, saving them to a SQLite database.
 It features a web dashboard for visualizing the data, configurable logging, and the ability to export measurements to CSV.
+It also integrates with the OpenMeteo API to fetch current weather data, displaying it alongside the measurements.

 ## Features